Wisdom vs. Armchair Philosophy

 Unlike philosophy which is theoretical, wisdom is pragmatic.
 Many years ago, as one book was following another in an almost marathon fashion, my intuition kicked in with a warning that collecting all that information could not replace a sound plan for applying some of that material.

 Was it after I read that confessing story of the great thinking man Aldous Huxley, who told how at his visit to a beach resort in a third world country he had a unique, eye-opening experience.
-Namely, as he was taking a morning walk, a local young woman was walking in his direction carrying something heavy on her head.
+Namely, as he was taking a morning walk, a local young woman was walking in his direction carrying laundry basket on her head.

-But, what caused him to feel a shock of deep embarrassment was her happy glowing face that stayed with him forever as a mocking reminder how little he knew about happiness despite all his fancy theorizing.
-Also, being at the time in his later years of life, he humbly admitted to himself that he could never duplicate that joy and something divine emanating from that face.
+But, what caused him to feel a shock of deep embarrassment was her happy glowing face and her humming a tune that stayed with him forever as a mocking reminder how little he knew about happiness despite all his fancy theorizing.
+Also, being at the time in his later years of life, he humbly admitted to himself that he could never duplicate that joy and that divine something emanating from that face.

 Wisdom Places Us at the Source